StephenTao/stephen-books/docs/Portal Partial Save Introduction.md

 * `func`: Required, do partail update function
 * `callback`: Optional, handle response validation result or special logic.
 * `hideProgressMsg`: Optional, flag if show mask modal

+This method is a further encapsulation of the `partialSaveSubmissionWithValidation` method.
+This method has synchronized to the front-end data with the updated response data.
+When we use `defaultPartailSave` we only need to care about the implementation of the update method and additional logic processing after the update is successful.

 ```javascript
 ctrl.defaultPartailSave = function(func,callback,hideProgressMsg){
     var params = {